carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 {: .language-groovy }

-The input file name can also be defined dynamically using a variable reference, `path sample`, as shown below:
+The input file name can also be defined dynamically using a Nextflow variable reference, `path sample`, as shown below:

 ~~~
 reads = Channel.fromPath( 'data/yeast/reads/*.fq.gz' )

-process foo {
+process listFiles {
     input:
     path sample from reads
     script: